 The closure announcement is announced on the following radio and television stations:

 - Television WYOU-TV (Channel 22)

 When the schools are closed due to weather conditions, all student activities and sporting events are cancelled.
 If schools are closed for another reason, student activities and sporting events not affected by the specific emergency may be permitted with prior approval of the building administrator.

-View or download the Superintendent’s letter regarding closures for the 2018-2019 school year.
+View or download the Winter Weather Notification regarding closures for the current school year.